 You need it to make hemoglobin, for brain health and anti-inflammatory action.

 Take 25 mg of vitamin B6 daily.

-It is necessary for energy production, maintenance of brain and nerves, absorbing other vitamins from food, hormone production and other functions.
+It is necessary for energy, care of brain and nerves, absorbing other vitamins, hormone production and other functions.

 NOTE: “Multivite” pills contain combinations of the above: check on this and

 “mix & match”, to take fewer pills.

 Everyone over 30 years of age needs DHEA:

 50mg daily maintains muscle, protects the heart from dysrhythmia and infarction, prevents or retards many cancers, treats sexual dysfunction in the female, helps with self-confidence and reduces anxiety and works as an anti-stress medication by reducing cortisol production.